-Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) As per the table below it is observed that the assets of the municipality are under-insured by R16,69 million.
-This places the municipality at a risk should a disaster occur and assets may not be adequately replaced.
-00000 =0=0 Assets 30 June 2018 Insuranc e contract Differenc e Buildings 0 R 49 037 478.00 -R 49 037 478.00 Electricit y R 67 703 563.00 R 3 874 269.00 R 63 829 294.00 Furniture R 877 956.00 R 505 308.00 R 372 648.00 Vehicles R 7 306 250.00 R 7 045 249.30 R 261 000.70 Machiner y & Equipme nt 196.00 976.00 220.00 Total R 79 058 965.00 R 62 373 280.30 R 16 685 684.70 ROAD the manage ment of road ACTION TO BE TAKEN INFRASTRUCTU RE CTU infrastructure The Municipal Systems Act, Act 32 of 2000, section 11(3) (a) 2000, section 11(3 A Specification (covering road maintenance plan and policy, states that "A municipality exercises its legislative or executive authority by- RAMS & SCIPDM POLICY) has been done, a Consultant will be appointed from a panel of service
+Nature Of Audit Query Audit Quer γ Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) As per the ta able below it is observed that the asse ets of the Target Date 30 June 2019 municipality places the m assets may r nunicipality a at a risk shou ld a disaster Assets 30 June 2018 Insuranc e contract Differenc e Buildings 0 R 49 037 478.00 -R 49 037 478.00 Electricit y R 67 703 563.00 R 3 874 269.00 R 63 829 294.00 Furniture R 877 956.00 R 505 308.00 R 372 648.00 Vehicles R 7 306 250.00 R 7 045 249.30 R 261 000.70 Machiner y & Equipme nt 196.00 976.00 220.00 Total R 79 058 965.00 R 62 373 280.30 R 16 685 684.70 ROAD INFRASTRUCTU Lack of form infrastructu the manage ment of road ACTION TO BE TAKEN RE The Municipal Systems Act, Act 32 of 2000, section 11(3) (a) states that "A municipality exercises its legislative or A Specification (covering road maintenance plan and policy, RAMS & SCIPDM POLICY) has executive au ithority by- been done, a Consultant will be appointed from a panel of service

 Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) Developing and adopting policies, plans, strategies and programmes, including setting targets for delivery.
-During the audit of road infrastructure at the Mthonjaneni Municipality it was noted that the municipality did not have an approved policy on roads clearly indicating the following: • Strategic planning • Proactive and routine maintenance planning • Funding of new road infrastructure and maintenance of existing road infrastructure • Management information system • Addressing backlogs providers form MIG Projects.
+During the audit of road infrastructure at the Mthonjaneni Municipality it was noted that the municipality did not have an approved policy on roads clearly indicating the following: Strategic planning Proactive and routine maintenance planning Funding of new road infrastructure and maintenance of existing road infrastructure Management information system Addressing backlogs providers form MIG Projects.
 It will be prudent that we utilise one of our Consultants from MIG Projects as they will provide professional Engineering skills in procuring and implementation of our road infrastructure maintenance/policies.
 Appointment is targeted to start on 21 January 2019 to speed up the processes.
-Responsible Official Director Technical Services: SF Mchunu Target Date 21 January 2019 The absence of an approved Roles and responsibilities of the staff members policy and procedures to manage road infrastructure, could result in the following: • Staff not aware of their roles and responsibilities • Each division unaware of their roles and functions
+Responsible Official Director Technical Services: SF Mchunu Target Date 21 January 2019 The absence of an approved Roles and responsibilities of the staff members policy and procedures to manage road infrastructure, could result in the following: Staff not aware of their roles and responsibilities Each division unaware of their roles and functions